compbiozurich/UZH-BIO392/course-results/Ayesha-Niramon-Gerber/A-Gerber-questions-day-09.md

 ### Q5
 **What phenotype or disease do you expect this variant to be involved with?**
-<p> A variant in the APC gene, which is a regulator of the WNT signalling pathway, can lead to colorectal and stomach neoplasms. </p>
+<p> A agagagaga variant in the APC gene, which is a regulator of the WNT signalling pathway, can lead to colorectal and stomach neoplasms. </p>